staxas/micronaut-demo/README.md

 ---------

-Docker network and containers are initialized with the script setup.sh
+Docker network is created and containers are built with the script setup.sh

 Docker containers are spun up with run.sh